NataniaBirnbaum/treernn/README.md

+(This is a clone of erickrf's repo, updated for compatibility with Python 3 and TF 1.15.)

 *Important note*: I did not author this code.
 This repository was forked around 2017, I had the intention of working with this code but never did.
 Meanwhile, it seems the original one was deleted and now this one seems to be originally mine.
 Sadly, I don't remember who was the original author (it was not the one just below).

 ## Efficient recursive (tree-structured) neural networks in TensorFlow